begilbert-sys/2048-in-C/README.md

 ### Running:
 This program uses ncurses, and I've only tested it on my Mac's terminal.
 Here's the command I use to run it:

-`gcc -lcurses main.c -o main && ./main`
+`gcc -lcurses -lm main.c -o main && ./main`